zijunsun/homepage/pages/project.md

 ---

-### Pretrained Graph Convolutional Neural Network for Gene Set Member Classification
+### Pretrained Graph Convolutional Network for Gene Set Member Classification
+While  pre-training has been effective in many domains, it remains a challenge in how to effectively use pre-training on graph.
+We build a unified large-scale graph network based on multiple datasets.
+Then we followed [Hu et al., 2020](https://arxiv.org/pdf/1905.12265.pdf) and improved their training tasks and training processes.
+Finally, we got a pretrained graph convolutional network for gene nodes.
 Gene set member identification task aims to accurately identify gene set members, i.e., whether a given gene v is in a given gene set m.
 According to a pre-defined gene interact graph and gene set,